alaudet/raspi-sump/docs/automated_install.md

 **Note that this requires matplotlib and numpy on your RaspberryPi which can be installed with the apt-get command.
 See the Install Dependancies section at the beginning of this file.

+You can also you the move_file.sh script provided as an example of how you transfer files offsite to a webserver or save historal chart information.